chaitrassajjan/Texonic_Chaitra/README.md

 ##Problem 3 and ##Problem 4

-Here I have used MySQL server to run the SQL Queries and I have posted the SQL Queries -> To create the database,
+Here I have used MS MySQL server to run the SQL Queries and I have posted the SQL Queries -> To create the database,
 -> To create tables,
 -> To insert the values into tables,